Healthy Banana Blueberry Muffins

-Quick one bowl blueberry muffins with white whole wheat flour and honey.
-These easy blueberry muffins make the perfect morning pick me up!
+Quick one bowl healthy banana blueberry muffins with white whole wheat flour and honey.
+These easy blueberry muffins make the perfect morning pick-me-up!

 Freshly baked muffins are the best type of muffins, especially when you eat them still slightly warm with a little butter smothered on top.
 I mean does it get better than that?!

-These easy blueberry muffins are sure to get you started in the morning.
+These healthy banana blueberry muffins are sure to get you started in the morning.
 Made with white whole wheat flour and sweetened with honey and ripe bananas.
 Not to mention they are moist, tender, and bursting with blueberry flavor.

 What Makes Moist Muffins?

 To make moist blueberry muffins, you’ll need mashed bananas.
 It’s an easy baking hack that I love using in my muffin recipes.

 Bananas not only sweeten the muffins without any added sugar but also make the muffins incredibly soft.
 Make sure to use ripe bananas.
 Here’s a great tutorial on how to ripen bananas.

 The best part about these naturally sweetened blueberry banana muffins is you whisk everything up in one bowl.
 Quick prep and short bake time for the best fresh baked muffins.

 - Whisk together the oil and honey in a large bowl, followed by the eggs and mashed bananas.